Can Urinary Incontinence Be a Sign of Heart Problems in Women?

 Key Takeaways:

-• New research suggests a link between bladder leaks and heart disease in women, making it even more important to talk to your doctor.
-Early detection and treatment can support your overall health.
+• A new study from 2025 suggests a link between bladder leaks and heart disease in women.
+If you’re experiencing urinary incontinence, it’s important to talk to your doctor.

 • Simple changes like staying active, eating well, and avoiding smoking can improve incontinence symptoms and protect cardiovascular health.